What is an enterprise application? Examples & benefits

 Example: Ironclad

-Using CLM software can streamline this process.
-It centralizes all your contract data and automates vital tasks.
-Without it, managing contracts can be pretty slow and disorganized.
-This leads to inefficiencies and a higher risk of losing essential data.
+CLM software streamlines this process by centralizing all contract data and automating essential tasks.
+Without it, managing contracts can be slow and disorganized, leading to inefficiencies and a higher risk of losing crucial data.

-CLM software can update employee contracts for HR teams and ensure they follow laws.
-Finance and operations teams can also keep track of contracts and reduce data loss.
+CLM software can update employee contracts for HR teams and ensure compliance with laws.
+Finance and operations teams can also track contracts and minimize data loss.

 7. Product lifecycle management (PLM)